AvidThinkerArsum/twitter_coronavirus/README.md

 ```
 <img src=hashtag_trends_doctor_nurse_hospital_sneeze_cough_sick_flu_virus_.png width=100% />

-Finding: '#corona', '#coronavirus', and '#covid19' are the most popular hashtags
+It can be seen that '#corona', '#coronavirus', and '#covid19' are the most popular hashtags

 ```
 python3 alternative.py '#corona', '#coronavirus', 'covid19'